kowainik/summoner/README.md

 ### Scaffolded project structure [↑](#structure)

-This is the example of the project hierarchy you can get if you're running Summoner with all options enabled:
+This is an example of the project hierarchy you can get if you're running Summoner with all options enabled:

 ```
 project-name/